-- HSAs do not bind you to a network of medical professionals and facilities.
-You have the freedom to choose your own doctors and health care providers.
+- HSAs give you the freedom to choose your own doctors and health care providers.

-- HSA funds can be used for qualified medical expenses and even cover additional costs that may not be covered by PPOs or HMOs such as dental, eye, psychiatry and other care.
+- HSA funds can be used for qualified medical expenses and for costs that may not be covered by PPOs or HMOs such as dental, eye, psychiatry and other care.
 See IRS Publication 502 for details on qualified expenses.

 - Depending on your situation, health care costs may not be considered a tax-deductible event.
 However, contributions to an HSA are tax-deferred and funds spent on qualified health care costs are deductible.